 I am also registered with the Health and Care Professions Council (HCPC) who register and regulate Health Professionals.
 So I adhere to their standards of proficiency, conduct, performance and ethics.
 My registration number is: PYL27266.
 HCPC website www.hcpc-uk.org

-Furthermore, I have completed the full EMDR training (adult, child and adolescent) and I am an accredited member of the EMDR association. http://www.emdrassociation.org.uk/home/index.htm
+Furthermore, I have completed the full EMDR training (adult and child) and I am an accredited member of the EMDR association. http://www.emdrassociation.org.uk/home/index.htm

 I welcome self-referrals, along with referrals from GPs, insurance companies, clinics, Hospital Consultants and other Health Professionals.
 A professional, competent, private and confidential service is assured.